- Executive Order regarding Paid Administrative Leave

 Employees who have a medical condition or disability and need to request a COVID-19-related job accommodation should be referred to Employee Disability Management Services (EDMS) to facilitate the job accommodation process.
 Contact EDMS at RTWmail@irm.ucla.edu.

-Departments are encouraged to contact CHR Employee & Labor Relations as these situations arise.
+Departments are encouraged to contact CHR Employee & Labor Relations if questions arise.

 If employees are unable to work remotely or do not have available work, they must talk to their supervisors to find out whether they can be redeployed to other assignments.
 Departments should explore potential reassignment opportunities within the organization.
-Departments may also contact Michael Yates, Manager, Talent Acquisition & Workforce Planning, at [email protected] to find out if reassignment opportunities exist elsewhere on campus.
-If employees refuse a job reassignment, pay continuation may cease.
+Departments may also contact Michael Yates, Manager, Talent Acquisition & Workforce Planning, at email@example.com to find out if reassignment opportunities exist elsewhere on campus.
+If employees refuse a job reassignment, they may be placed on leave without pay (LWOP).

 7. CAN AN EMPLOYEE BE REASSIGNED WORK THAT DIFFERS FROM HIS OR HER REGULAR JOB?

-Departments are encouraged to refer employees for whom there is no work is available within the department to the UCLA Talent Match Program.
+Departments are encouraged to identify employees for whom there is no work available and refer them to the UCLA Talent Match Program so that CHR Employment Consultants can assist them in identifying reassignment job opportunities.

-Eligible employees may use PAL, EPSL (under reason #5), and/or EFML if they are unable to work or telework because they are caring for their child whose school or place of care has closed or whose child care provider is unavailable due to COVID-19 precautions.
+Eligible employees may use PAL, EPSL (under reason #5) and/or EFML if they are unable to work or telework because they are caring for their child whose school or place of care has closed or whose child care provider is unavailable due to COVID-19 precautions.
 If the physical location where the employee’s child received instruction or care is now closed, the school or place of care is “closed” for purposes of EPSL and EFML.
 This is true even if some or all of the instruction is being provided online or via distance learning.
 If the employee cannot work or telework because their child needs assistance with remote learning, such assistance could constitute caring for their child under EPSL reason #5 or EFML.
 If employees request leave for this reason, they should be provided with the UC Employee Request for Emergency Paid Sick Leave (EPSL) and/or Expanded Family & Medical Leave (EFML).
 The form requires the employee to confirm that no other suitable person is available to care for the employee’s child during the period of leave.
 Employees must satisfy EPSL/EFML eligibility requirements in order to take these leaves.
-(Health care providers and emergency responders are not eligible to take EPSL under reason #5 or EFML.)
+(Health care providers and emergency responders are not eligible to take EPSL under reasons #4 or 5, and are not eligible to take EFML.)

 10. CAN DEPARTMENTS INQUIRE ABOUT AN EMPLOYEE’S REASON FOR REQUESTING PAL?